clas12brescia/LTCCefficiency/README.md

 # LTCCefficiency

-Code to perform energy calibration of the LTCC CLAS12 detector
+Code to perform energy calibration of the LTCC CLAS12 detector.

+Instruction, guide, how-tos, ...

 #### Miscell.